molecula/documentation/cloud/cloud-troubleshooting/_posts/2022-11-14-issue-limit-reached.md

 A FeatureBase Cloud trial account allows you to create:

 * One database
-* One data-source to ingest data to the database

 ## Solution

-You can delete an existing database/data-source, or upgrade to a paid account.
+You can delete an existing database, or upgrade to a paid account.

 ## Further information